 … so I could climb up the hill and see this!

+It was time for dinner, and we remembered the Abiquiu Inn and Cafe from a past trip … a scenic 20 minute drive southeast.
 We enjoyed crispy beef tostadas with avocado, beans, romaine, jack cheese, pico de gallo and chipotle cream.
-They also have a lovely wine list (the Abiquiu Chardonnay tasted like honey) and their gift shop is worth stopping in for jewelry, folk art, Southwest clothing and broad brimmed hats
+They also have a lovely wine list (the Abiquiu Chardonnay tasted like honey).

 Last year we had the opportunity to tour O’Keeffe’s Abiquiu home (her summer house with the big garden) located just up the hill from the cafe.
 Photos were not permitted so I relish that bucket list moment in my memories.